Extensible Provisioning Protocol: Security considerations

 EPP only offers plain text passwords, additionally the EPP login password type is specified to be a string of 6-16 character length which might be considered very low for today's standards.
-Connections over TCP therefore must use TLS and use of client certificates as well as correct identity confirmation of the client and server is strongly encouraged.
+Connections over TCP, therefore, must use TLS, and the use of client certificates, as well as correct identity confirmation of the client and server, is strongly encouraged.

-Additionally a lot of domain name registries offer to set up a IP whitelist for connecting to their EPP servers.
+Many domain name registries also offer to set up a IP whitelist for connecting to their EPP servers.

 EPP offers some protection against replay attacks via the client generated clTRID, however this element is optional and is therefore not used by every server software.
-Therefore additional anti-replay mechanisms should be implemented by the used transport mechanism.
+Therefore, additional anti-replay mechanisms should be implemented by the used transport mechanism.